DianeDuroux/netANOVA/README.md

 ## Initialization
 **Description**

-Initialization computes pairwise similarities and distances to a set of networks, and return the distance and similarity matrices.
+Initialization computes pairwise similarities and distances to a set of networks, and returns the distance and similarity matrices.

 **Usage**